nzapponi/devid/README.md

 The implementation of ReIDs includes:
 - 7 bytes to store the generation timestamp, in microseconds
-- 6 random bytes to introduce randomness within the microseconds
+- 6 random bytes to introduce randomness within each microsecond
 - 2 bytes for checksum, using CRC-16 (CCITT)

 While a timestamp in microseconds would require 8 bytes to be stored, the first byte is dropped.
 This means that timestamps will reset to zero and duplication might occur approximately every 2,284 years.